Neel S. Joshi

 Current projects employ a range of approaches, including synthetic chemistry, protein engineering, directed evolution, and molecular biology.
 Working with the Synthetic Biology Platform, Neel has developed a novel protein switch platform that is able to convert the presence of certain biomolecules into a readily detectable signal.
 This work is being further developed for use in diagnostic applications for the tracking of disease biomarkers in bodily fluids and food samples.
 Another project associated with the Programmable Nanomaterials Platform is focused on engineering the molecular composition of bacterial biofilms to convert them from pathogenic substances into useful materials with non-natural function, such as filtration devices and catalytic membranes.
 Because the material is synthesized and assembled by the bacteria, it is scalable and created from completely renewable building blocks.
 Neel also has interests in mechanically responsive systems for drug delivery that take advantage of force-induced protein unfolding to release drugs on-demand in living systems.

-Neel is an Assistant Professor of Chemical and Biological Engineering at Harvard's School of Engineering and Applied Sciences.
+Neel is an Associate Professor of Chemical and Biological Engineering at Harvard John A. Paulson School of Engineering and Applied Sciences.
 He has authored 11 publications and holds two patents.